-The tool calculates the Getis-Ord Gi* statistic (pronounced G-i-star) for each feature in a dataset.
+The Find Hot Spots tool calculates the Getis-Ord Gi* (pronounced G-i-star) statistic for each feature in a dataset.
 The resultant z-scores and p-values tell you where features with either high or low values cluster spatially.
 The Find Hot Spots tool calculates optimal defaults based on the characteristics of the input data and automatically applies a False Discovery Rate (FDR) correction.
-Each feature is analyzed within the context of neighboring features.
+Each feature is analyzed in the context of neighboring features.
 A feature with a high value is interesting but may not be a statistically significant hot spot.
-To be a statistically significant hot spot, a feature will have a high value and be surrounded by other features with high values as well.
+To be a statistically significant hot spot, a feature will have a high value and be surrounded by other features with high values.
 The local sum for a feature and its neighbors is compared proportionally to the sum of all features; when the local sum is very different from the expected local sum, and when that difference is too large to be the result of random chance, a statistically significant z-score results.

 When you do find statistically significant clustering in your data, you have valuable information.
 Knowing where and when clustering occurs can provide important clues about the processes promoting the patterns you're seeing.
 Knowing that residential burglaries, for example, are consistently higher in particular neighborhoods is vital information if you need to design effective prevention strategies, allocate scarce police resources, initiate neighborhood watch programs, authorize in-depth criminal investigations, or identify potential suspects.

 Analyze area features